DigitalHarbor7/DigitalHarbor/SERVICE.md

 folder on your computer, you could open it up in a web browser like Google Chrome and click around like a regular website (example: https://1man1band.com).

-My primary offering is to build that web page.
-I charge $100 for building it and then I'll happily hand it off to you to handle hosting...
+My primary offering is to build that web page and host it...

 What is hosting?
 Well, you have the webpage as files, but now you want to put it on the internet.
 This requires a few things and I'll work backwards with